 One item you'll find in many cafes and bakeries in Australia is one or more kind of "slice".
 Slices are similar to what would be called a bar cookie in the US, or a tray bake in the UK.

 Australian slices are typically made in a slightly deeper baking sheet/tray then cut them into pieces.
-They come in many varieties, some baked while others are no bake.
+They come in many varieties, some baked (like my chocolate slice) while others are no bake.

 Some slices certainly seem to have British origins, and some like chocolate caramel slice is essentially the same as millionaire's shortbread, popular in Scotland (where it likely originates).
 Vanilla slice, meanwhile, which is similar to a napoleon in the US, more likely comes from the French mille-feuille.